My debt is to the craftsmen who make our furniture. They are Thos. Moser – not me, them. – Tom Moser

 Mr. Ferguson had second thoughts about hiding the Blanket Box in the basement.
 Of course, that wasn’t until he was lugging the solid cherry box up the stairs at three in the morning on Christmas Eve.

-Furniture that fits
+Furniture that Fits

 Shopping for furniture has never been easier.
 Whether you prefer to shop online or in one of our showrooms, we want to make sure you select a piece of furniture that’s a perfect fit.
 To help, we’ve compiled a list of important considerations for choosing the right furniture for your space.